irshad437/verifyEmail/README.md

 var_dump($ve->verify());
 ```

-This will restun a boolean.
+This will return a boolean.
 True if the email is valid, false otherwise.

 ```HTML
 bool(true)